joe01w/tech258_github/readme.md

 ![git_image1.jpg](git_image1.jpg)

 **Step 2:** Next, use the command `git push -u origin main`
-<br> This pushes the updated version to the main repository hub, andin this case, is GitHub
+<br> This pushes the updated version to the main repository hub, and in this case, is GitHub

 ![git_image2.jpg](git_image2.jpg)